iPad vs Samsung tablets: which should you buy?

 iPads vs Samsung tablets: which should you choose?

 If you’re a pro creative who needs the best, then we’d say get one of the best iPads.
-Smooth in operation and unbelievably fast, the iPad Pro and iPad Air ranges have been given a new lease of life thanks to the M1 chips, and they’re up there with laptops in terms of computing power.
+Smooth in operation and very fast, the iPad Pro and iPad Air ranges have been given a new lease of life thanks to Apple's M-series chips, and they're the better option if you're looking a tablet that has the power of some laptops.

 However, if you want something with more freedom, more customisability, or just more functionality for the money, then we’d recommend looking at a Samsung Galaxy tablet.
-With competitive price tags and styluses included, they offer serious value, and users at practically all levels should give them due consideration.
+With competitive price tags and styluses included, they offer serious value, and users at practically all levels should give them due consideration, especially if you want the larger screen offered by the Ultra.
+See below for a comparison of prices in your area.

 Thank you for reading 5 articles this month* Join now for unlimited access